Pasquale-97/FlappyBirdAI/README.md

 Flappy Bird AI

-An AI made using the NEAT Python module that is able to play Flappy Bird.
+An AI made using the NEAT Python module that is able to learn how to play Flappy Bird.

 ## Installation and Setup Instructions